kamranayub/awesome-deved/README.md

 - [FreeCodeCamp](https://freecodecamp.org) - Non-profit site where anyone can contribute educational content, get certifications, and find jobs.
 - [Code.org](https://code.org/) - Every student in every school should have the opportunity to learn computer science.

+# Podcasts

+- [Corecursive: Coding Stories](https://corecursive.com/) - Like _This American Life_ but for software developers

 # Reference Sites

 - [CSS Reference](https://cssreference.io) - Complete reference of CSS properties with examples.